eric-bach/task-genie/docs/api-docs/api.md

 ## Authentication

-Task Genie uses two types of authentication depending on the endpoint:
+**Task Genie** uses two types of authentication depending on the endpoint:

 - **API Key Required**: Workflow execution endpoints (`/executions`) require an API key in the `X-API-Key` header
-- **No Authentication**: Configuration and knowledge base endpoints are open for internal use
+- **No Authentication**: Configuration and knowledge base endpoints require a authenticated user session via OAuth

 ### API Key Usage